 In short, it is illegal to give away your prescription Adderall to other people.
 Even if no actual sale occurs and no one profits from the exchange, it is still a criminal offense to share any kind of prescription medication in Pennsylvania.

-What is the Penalty for Possession of Adderall in Pennsylvania?
+What Are the Penalties for Adderall Possession in Pennsylvania?

 The answer to this question depends on factors like: